ayoayco/McFly/README.md

 - use `<script server:setup>` to define logic that runs on the server, which then gets stripped away

 **2. `src/components`**
-- custom element constructor class files go here (only `.js` files for now)
+- custom element constructor files (only `.js` files for now)
-- all components are automatically registered using their file names (e.g., a `hello-world.js` component can be used as `<hello-world>` element)
+- all components are automatically registered using their file names; a `hello-world.js` component can be used as `<hello-world>`
-- the idea is, if it is a valid custom element constructor, just throw it in the `components` directory and it will work... vanilla, Lit, Stencil, or our own totally optional [Base Class](https://ayco.io/n/web-component-base) -- your choice!
+- static `.html` fragments; a `my-header.html` fragment can be directly used as `<my-header>`

 ## Setting up

 It's still very early in the project development and we have no packages published yet.

 You can, however, experience the framework by cloning the project and play with the example files in the [special directories](#special-directories).

 Do the following steps to get you started: